-For a more detailed description of the subsurface soils encountered, please refer to Figures 3A through 3C, Boring Log, and Figures 4A through 4C, Test Pit Log.
-The lines designating the interface between soil types on the test pit and boring logs generally represent approximate boundaries.
+For a more detailed description of the subsurface soils encountered, please refer to Figures 3A through 3C, Test Pit Log.
+The lines designating the interface between soil types on the test pit logs generally represent approximate boundaries.
 In-situ, the transition between soil types may be gradual.